Ritvik Sahore

-Ritvik Sahore is an Indian actor who primarily works in Hindi films and web shows.
+Ritvik Sahore (born 14 September 2000) is an Indian actor who primarily works in Hindi films and web shows.
 He made his acting debut with Ferrari Ki Sawaari (2012), for which he received Screen Award for Best Child Artist nomination.
-Sahore is best known for his portrayal of Omkar Singh Phogat in Dangal (2016), Aakash in Laakhon Mein Ek (2017) and Rajat Bakshi in Flames (2018).
+Sahore is best known for his portrayal of Omkar Singh Phogat in Dangal (2016), Aakash in Laakhon Mein Ek (2017), Kunal Marathe Indori Ishq (2021) and Rajat Bakshi in Flames (2018).

-Sahore's other notable work include the film, Gauru: Journey of Courage (2018) and the web series, Indori Ishq (2021), Escaype Live and Ishq Express both (2022).
+Sahore's other notable work include the film, Gauru: Journey of Courage (2018) and the web series, Escaype Live and Ishq Express both (2022).

 Early life

-Sahore was born on 15 September 2000 in a middle class Hindu family in Mumbai, Maharashtra.
+Sahore was born on 15 September 2000 in a middle-class family from Bikaner, Rajasthan.